Porsche 968 ~ 1991-95

 At last but not least Porsche introduced the "968 Sport" in UK only from 1994 to 1995.
 The Porsche 968 Sport was an attempt to save 968 sales in UK by introducing somewhat of a cross between a "standard" 968 and a Club Sport at a lower price than the "standard" 968.

 Today the Porsche 968 has its place amongst collectors who want the ultimate evolution of Porsche's water-cooled front-engine inline-4 models.
-Porsche, as of 2016 hasn't replaced the 968, which leaves Porsche's catalogue for another cult Porsche entry level sports car, the Porsche Boxster.
+As of 1996 Porsche haven't replaced the 968, which left Porsche's catalogue for another cult entry level sports car, the Porsche Boxster.

 |Porsche 968 Turbo S